Fog-Development/info.nuke.family/docs/userscripts/nuke_assistant_userscript.md

 The Nuclear Shitlist (_aka Nuclear Blacklist_) allows you to add people to a blacklist under various categories and reasons.
 Any users added to the blacklist are submitted for approval and will be reviewed by staff.
 This helps ensure that the blacklist is not abused and that users are not added for invalid reasons.
 In future versions of the script, you will be able to pick and choose which categories you care about.
 If you don't care to see blacklisted buymuggers, no problem, you'll be able to disable that category.

-Please continue reading by hitting the "Next" button below.
-If you are looking for installation instructions, please click the "Installation" link in the sidebar.
-If you are looking for requirements, please click the "Requirements" link in the sidebar.
+**As a reviver, if you are doing free revives from the hospital page, it is highly suggested you are using this script to avoid reviving shitlisted players, or players in active contracts (which may be premium only, or request only).**

 ## Requirements